seahorce-scidac/ROMSX/paper/paper.md

 REMORA, like ROMS, is a regional model, meaning that it is generally used for limited domains, and as such requires boundary conditions derived analytically, or from larger-scale models.

+# Statement of need

+Most widely used ocean modeling codes today do not have the ability to use GPU acceleration, which limits their ability to efficiently utilize current and next-generation high performance computing architectures.
+REMORA provides an ocean modeling capability (based on ROMS, a proven FORTRAN code that runs efficiently on CPUs) that is able to run on all of the latest high-performance computing architectures, from laptops to supercomputers, CPU-only or GPU-accelerated.
+In addition, REMORA is based on AMReX, a modern, well-supported adaptive mesh refinement (AMR) library, which provides a performance portable interface that shields REMORA from most of the detailed changes needed to adapt to new systems.
+The active and large developer community contributing to AMReX helps ensure that REMORA will continue to run efficiently as architectures and operating systems evolve.

 # REMORA Features

 Like ROMS, REMORA: